TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### Information

-Knowledge is power, to cite a cliché, and information stands as one of the most common objectives for engaging in an Intrigue.
+Knowledge is power, to cite a cliché, and information stands as one of the most common objectives for engaging in an **Engagement**.
 With this objective, you hope to acquire guarded or secret information, to learn rumors, gossip, and anything else you might need to get the edge against your enemies.
 Information might involve maneuvering in the court of King Robert or trawling the streets of King’s Landing listening for useful whispers.
 Regardless, information is a valuable commodity and vital for navigating the perils of the game of thrones.

 ### Service